 Consent: This presentation is designed to help students understand what consent means and how it can apply to real-life situations.
 They will also learn skills for communicating with their partners about consent, and identify local resources where they can receive support in communicating this with their partners in either current or future relationships.

 Healthy Relationships: This presentation is designed to help students identify the characteristics of a healthy relationship.
 We will look at examples of relationships to determine if they are healthy, unhealthy or abusive.
 They will also practice giving advice to someone who is in an unhealthy or abusive relationship.
 Finally, students will have the opportunity to determine what qualities are most important to them in their relationships or future relationships.

-Introduction to Gender & Sexuality: This presentation is designed as an introduction to the difference between biological sex, gender identity, gender expression and sexual orientation.
+Introduction to Gender & Sexuality: This presentation is designed as an introduction to the difference between sex assigned at birth, gender identity, gender expression and sexual orientation.
 This lesson will present the ways in which we can avoid making assumptions about people’s identities.